lane3000/learngit2024/readme.txt

 createing a new branch is quick and simple. the line appended in branch dev-ff the line appended in branch dev-no-ff.
+I interruped the midification of license.txt and fixed the bug!